 Musical antiques and their connection with the past makes collecting so very appealing, but they also provide cultural education and serve as a decorative pieces that exude character and charm.
 TheMusicHouse.Com strives to offer our customers one-of-a-kind and high-quality antique music boxes and vintage musical gifts crafted from top-quality materials including wood, crystal and alabaster.
 Some are hand carved and hand-tooled (engravings) that reveal your musical styles and aesthetics and become your perfect conversation piece.
 Others are past creations that delighted their original owners and now charm a new generation.

-We offer a wide selection of musical antiques, including:
+Browse our selection of musical antiques, including:

-Since 1965, TheMusicHouse.Com has been the leading music expert in the industry, featuring a team of specialists with a knowledge ranging from classical to folk to jazz to country music.
+Since 1965, TheMusicHouse.Com has been the leading music expert in the industry, employing a team of specialists with a knowledge ranging from classical to folk to jazz to country music.
 In addition to our wide selection of vintage and antique music boxes, we also provide music box repair and restoration services, as well as custom music designs, apparel and gifts.